dask/dask-blog/_posts/2018-08-28-dataframe-performance-high-level.md

 doesn't.
 Spark is generally higher level and all-in-one while Dask is lower-level and focuses on integrating into other tools.

-For more information, see [Dask's "Comparison to Spark documentation"](http://dask.pydata.org/en/latest/spark.html).
+For more information, see [Dask's "Comparison to Spark documentation"](http://dask.pydata.org/en/latest/spark.html) or [this interview with Steppingblocks](https://youtu.be/jR0Y7NqKJs8?t=413), a data analytics company, on why they switched from Spark to Dask.

 ### Apache Arrow